RobWar-code/swatter/README.md

 A tabular graphic in game score order, with game number and score.

+## Bug Motion

+### Flight Paths

+The flight paths of the bugs cover in the whole stage area in a looping motion, beginning on the right and the buzzing back and forth and around for the time period allocated.
+The motion steps are set to be made at tick intervals (1/60 sec).

+The trajectory of the bug is biased in the horizontal, drifting toward the vertical as it approaches the edges of the stage and having a small random chance of change elsewhere.
+The changes in direction are accelerations, so that curved trajectories are produced.

+When the direction of motion brings the bug to a minimum of 8% of the width of the stage, the curvature of the path is set to ensure that it is does not direct the bug across the edge of the stage. ie:

+sX = uXt + aXt^2 = edgeX - dX
+=> aX = ((edgeX - dX) - uXt)/t^2

+Where t is edgeX - dX / meanVelocity

+And dX is determined as the minimum approach to the edge.

+An edgeAvoidance flag is set once this is established, so that random changes are not made to the flight path, other than different edge avoidance.
+This remains in place until the path is in the opposite direction to the edge.

+Apart from this, as the bug flies, it's accelerations can be modified by 5% every 10 ticks with a bias for the same sign, with a maximum speed calculated from the width of the stage, and a minimum speed of 1/5 of this.

 ## Code Set-up
     npm install react-router-dom
     npm install pixi.js @pixi/react